mcpade/practica_Estadistica/README.md

-# Práctica: Módulo Estadística - Bootcamp KeepCoding - BIG DATA & MACHINE LEARNING
+# Practice: Statistics Module  - Bootcamp KeepCoding - BIG DATA & MACHINE LEARNING

-# Estadística
+# Statistics

-Práctica del Módulo de Estadística del Bootcamp Big Data and Machine Learning
+Practice of the Statistics Module of the Bootcamp Big Data and Machine Learning

-El objetivo de la práctica es utilizar el **lenguaje R** para tratar un Dataframe y obtener información estádística sobre los datos

-Se toma como entrada el fichero airbnb.csv y sobre él se piden que se realicen una serie de operaciones y se obtengan datos utilizando el **lenguaje R**.
-Para el desarrollo de esta práctica se utiliza **Anaconda - Jupyter Notebook (lenguaje R)**.

-El fichero **airbnb.csv** contiene información de pisos turísticos de la ciudad de Madrid.

-Conceptos tratados en la práctica:

-- Carga de dataframes
+The objective of the practice is to use the  **R language** to process a Dataframe and obtain statistical information about the data

+The **airbnb.csv** file is taken as an input and  a series of operations are requested to be performed on it and obtain data using the  **lenguaje R**.
+**Anaconda - Jupyter Notebook (R language)** is used for the development of this practice.

+The **airbnb.csv** file contains information on tourist apartments in the city of Madrid.

+Concepts dealt with in practice:

+- Dataframe loading
-- Añadir nuevas columnas al dataframe
+- Add new columns to the dataframe
-- Creación de nuevos datraframes
+- Creation of new datraframes
-- Limpieza de dataframes
-- Visualización de datos únicos
-- Filtrado de datos
+- Dataframe cleaning
+- Unique data visualization
+- Data filtering
+- Boxplots graphics
-- Gráficos boxplots
+- Distributions
-- Distribuciones
+- Statistical tests
-- Test estadísticos
+- Histograms
-- Histogramas
+- Distribution Density Diagrams
-- Diagramas de densidad de distribución
-- Modelo lineal
+- Linear model
-- Correlación
+- Correlation